BuilderIO/builder/examples/next-js-react-quill/README.md

 # Next.js + Builder.io Minimal Starter with React Quill

-This example walks you through using Builder.io with a minimal Next.js application.
+This example walks you through using Builder.io with a minimal Next.js application and React-Quill to customize your own rich text editor.

 ## Prerequisites